getodk/collect/.github/PULL_REQUEST_TEMPLATE.md

 #### Why is this the best possible solution?
 Were any other approaches considered?

-#### Are there any risks to merging this code?
-If so, what are they?
+#### How does this change affect users?
+Describe intentional changes to behavior and behavior that could have accidentally been affected by code changes.
+In other words, what are the regression risks?

 #### Do we need any specific form for testing your changes?
 If so, please attach one.